kushal-10/inventory-dynamics/docs/joss/paper.md

 # Example usage

-As an example, we describe how to solve single-sourcing problems using `idinn`, which helps determine optimal order quantities to minimize inventory costs under uncertain demand.
+As an example, we describe how to solve single-sourcing problems using `idinn`.
 Excess inventory incurs a holding cost $h$, while unmet demand results in an out-of-stock cost $b$.
 With `idinn`, we initialize the sourcing model and neural network controller, train the controller on cost data from the model, and use the trained controller to compute near-optimal, state-dependent order quantities.

 ## Initialization